GreenDelta/openLCA2-manual/src/res_analysis/save_export.md

 ## Export Results

-The "Export to Excel" option in the General information tab or the "Excel" icon above the navigation panel enables you to export your results as an .xlsx file.
+The "Export to Excel" option in the "General information" tab or the "Excel" icon above the navigation panel enables you to export your results as an .xlsx file.

 ![](../media/save_export_results_1.png)
 _Saving and exporting results_